Outline Mathematics

 "No, not that many yet."
 Mike grinned.
 "If we had twice as many girls or three times as many boys, then we'd have thirty.
 But wait another year or two."

 (In the text below, some words are omitted.
 These have been underlined.
-Click just above the line.
+Move the cursor over the omissions.
 See what happens.)

 Additionally, if there were three times as many boys as now, again the total would be 30: